kohei-us/mdds/doc/multi_type_vector/examples/cloning.rst

 instances, and all of the stored instances were properly disposed of when the two ``multi_type_vector`` container instances storing them were destroyed.

+Specializing ``clone_value`` clones one element at a time, which covers the common case where each element can be duplicated on its own.
+When an element cannot be cloned in isolation, you can instead take control of the whole block as described in :ref:`mtv-example-cloning-block`.